ISO 27001 vs. 27002: Understanding the Differences

 • Security domains:Governance and ecosystem, protection, defense and resilience

 The security-related controls that fall under operational capabilities range from human resources to physical, system, network and application security.
-Secure configurations and best practices for managing identity and access and threats and vulnerabilities are also associated with this attribute.
+Best practices for managing identity and access and threats and vulnerabilities are associated with this attribute.
 Broader operational factors such as business continuity, supplier relationships, legal and compliance considerations, information security event management and information security assurance are also grouped under operational capabilities.

 New Controls in ISO 27001:2022 and ISO 27002:2022